RaoHamza799/app1/README.md

-i am making this sample for practice
+i am making this sample for practice roby on rails here